 “Most singular!” responded Beaufort.
 “Then you don’t think it moonshine?”

 “If pressed, your Grace, I would have to say that knowledge of a second marriage did occasion doubt of the first.”

 “Admiral Berkeley speaks highly of her,” said Clarence.
 “Avers she is every inch the lady.
 Lord knows what he thinks of his brother’s conduct.”

 Prescott, having picked up the thread of the conversation, informed them: “I understand Lady Berkeley to have excellent connections.
 Her sister is the wife of Mr Charles Baring.
-Before that she was the widow of Thomas Heyward’s grandson.
+Before that she was the widow of Thomas Heyward’s nephew.
 Her ladyship’s eldest sister is married to an American Judge.”